A Day in the Life of a Hiring Manager

 3:00 p.m. – 4:00 p.m.

 Break time.
-As part of management’s effort to improve the work culture at headquarters in the hopes of attracting young talent, there’s fresh fruit in the kitchen, and a cake to celebrate the month’s birthdays.
+As part of management’s effort to improve company culture in the hopes of attracting young talent, there’s fresh fruit in the kitchen, and a cake to celebrate the month’s birthdays.
 Stella takes the time to attend because someone in her department has a birthday.

 4:00 p.m. – 5:00 p.m.